nauam/Courses/docs/manual/healthchecks.md

 ## Health Checks System

-The Health Checks System operates across several parts of the QW Control System:
+The Health Checks System operates across several parts of the Rundeck System:

 * **Project Nodes** - as determined by the account's Nodes configuration.
 * **Health Checks configuration** - the definition of which checks to run in the project configuration.